libretro/RetroArch/README.md

 ## Dependencies (PC)

+There are no true hard dependencies per se.

 On Windows, RetroArch can run with only Win32 as dependency.

-On Linux, you need:
+On Linux, there are no true dependencies.
+For optimal usage, the following dependencies come as recommended:

-   - GL headers
+   - GL headers / Vulkan headers
    - X11 headers and libs, or EGL/KMS/GBM

 OSX port of RetroArch requires latest versions of XCode to build.